YordanGeorgiev/qto/doc/md/devops_guide_doc.md

     # go to the product instance dir of the tst env for this version
     cd ../qto.<<version>>.tst.<<owner>>
-    # run the integration tests
+    bash src/bash/qto/qto.sh -a run-integration-tests
-    bash src/bash/qto/qto.sh -a run-perl-integration-tests
+    bash src/bash/qto/qto.sh -a run-functional-tests

-### 9.12.
+### 8.12.
 Deployment and test to the production environment
 Repeat the same to the production environment.
-As the current version is usually work in progress your stable version will be one level bellow and thanks to the architecture of the tool you could test in the production environment ( as soon as you have proper configuration )
+As the current version is usually work in progress your stable version will be one level bellow and thanks to the architecture of the tool you could test in the production environment ( as soon as you have proper configuration ).

-### 9.13.
+### 8.13.
 Quality assurance iteration
 This phase might be longer depending on the feature.
-Some of the features stay in quality assurance mode EVEN if they have been deployed to production
+Some of the features stay in quality assurance mode EVEN if they have been deployed to production.

-### 9.14.
+### 8.14.
 DoD check-list walkthrough
-Perform the DoD checklist as follows
+Perform the DoD checklist as follows.

-### 9.15.
+### 8.15.
 The feature or functionality current description is added in the docs
 The feature or functionality current description is added in the Features and Functionalities document.

-### 9.16.
+### 8.16.
 The related requirement is added in the requirements document
 The related requirement is added in the requirements document - there might be one or more requirements added.

-### 9.17.
+### 8.17.
 At least 2 times passed unit tests run in each environment instance
 At least 2 times passed unit tests run in each environment instance - run the unit tests at least twice per environment.
 Should the run behave differently start all over from dev.

-### 9.18.
+### 8.18.
 At least 2 times passed integration tests run in each environment instance
 At least 2 times passed unit tests run in each environment instance - run the unit tests at least twice per environment.
 Should the run behave differently start all over from dev.

-### 9.19.
+### 8.19.
 Deployment to the test environment
 Deploy to the test environment as follows:

     # deploy to the tst environment